 A Ball valve is a quarter-turn rotary motion valve that uses a ball-shaped disk to stop or start the flow.
-Ball valve resembles plug valve in many ways.
+It resembles a plug valve in many ways.
 When a port in the ball is in line, it allows flow whereas when you rotate the valve 90 degrees, solid part of the ball stop the flow.

 Most ball valves are of the quick-acting type, which requires a 90° turn of the valve handle to operate the valve.
 But in case large size valve which required considerable force to open or close the valve, the gear-operated actuator is used.
 With this arrangement, a small handwheel is enough to operate a fairly large valve.

 Major components of the valve are the body, spherical ball, steam, and seats.
 It can be metal seated or soft seated.
 This valve may be unidirectional, bidirectional, or multidirectional, depending on the number of valve ports and the number of valve seats.
 Same as multiport plug valve.
 In the image below, you can see the 3-way ball valve.

 Depending on your requirements, you can arrange the port of valve in the three-way.

 - One inlet and two distribute

 - One inlet and one outlet with diverting a flow